mint-metrics/mojito-website/website/blog/2020-06-15-release-mojito-js-delivery.md

 trigger: trigger.js
 ```

-This will translate to the following JS:
+This will translate to the following JS (notice how "private" is missing from the test object below?):

 ```js
 Mojito.addTest({